fenixkz/rl_journey/Lesson-3/theory.md

 Q(s,a) = \mathbb{E}[Z(s,a)]
 $$

 But now we have access to much richer information about the nature of the returns.
+That sounds much better, don't you agree?

-### The Distributional Bellman Equation
+#### The Distributional Bellman Equation

 Just as we had a Bellman equation for Q-values, we need one for return distributions.
 The distributional Bellman equation is: